-A student or staff member tests negative for COVID-19 after Scenario 1 (symptomatic)

-IMMEDIATE ACTIONS COMMUNICATION If a symptomatic school member testing negative had a Student family/staff known close-contact exposure to a COVID-positive person, to bring evidence of they must complete a 10-day quarantine, even with a negative COVID-19 negative test. test or medical note • If the symptomatic person testing negative did not have a if testing not known exposure, they can return to school 72 hours after performed their symptoms resolve.
-The principal reserves the right to determine the in person return date regardless.
-A student or staff member tests negative after Scenario 2 (close contact) • Student/staff must remain in quarantine for a full 10 days No action is needed after the date of last exposure to COVID-19 positive non-household contact.
-Household contacts can end guarantine 10 days after their last exposure to the positive household member.
+A student or staff member tests negative for COVID-19 after Scenario 1 (symptomatic) IMMEDIATE ACTIONS COMMUNICATION If a symptomatic school member testing negative had a known close-contact exposure to a COVID-positive person, they must complete a 10-day quarantine, even with a negative test.
+If the symptomatic person testing negative did not have a known exposure, they can return to school 72 hours after their symptoms resolve.
+Student family/staff to bring evidence of negative COVID-19 test or medical note if testing not performed A student or staff member tests negative after Scenario 2 (close contact) Student/staff must remain in quarantine for a full 10 days after the date of last exposure to COVID-19 positive non-household contact.
+Household contacts can end quarantine 10 days after their last exposure to the positive household member.
 If the infected household member isolates in their own bedroom with their own bathroom, the exposed person's quarantine can be concurrent with the infected person's isolation.
-The principal reserves the right to determine the in person return date regardless.
-A student or staff member tests negative after routine surveillance testing (no symptoms and no close contact to a confirmed COVID-19 case)

-Can return to school/work immediately

-No action is needed
+No action is needed A student or staff member tests negative after routine surveillance testing (no symptoms and no close contact to a confirmed COVID-19 case) Can return to school/work immediately No action is needed